jardicc/alchemist/readme.md

 ![alt Plugin screenshot](md_images/screen.png)

 ## Disclaimer
 You are using this software at your own risk.
-Possibly Photoshop could crash if you ask Photoshop to do something unusual via Alchemist.
+It is possible that Photoshop could crash if you ask Photoshop to do something unusual via Alchemist.
 So just save your work if you are concerned.

 ## Difference between Marketplace and Development version
 Feature to listen to all Photoshop events is available only in Development version.
 This is intentionally forbidden by Adobe in Production version of plugin.
 Alchemist tries to listen to as many events as possible but it might perform badly.
 If you don't need Listener then it doesn't matter which version you will use.